alladinscarpet/Alx_DjangoLearnLab/django_blog/blog/TAGGING.md

 - `post.tags.all` is provided by `TaggableManager`
 - Each tag is clickable
-- Clicking a tag routes the user to a filtered post list
+- Clicking a tag routes to a filtered post list handled by `TaggedPostListView`

 ---